xlander-io/cache/README.md

 ## Description
 ```
 Cache is a reference system, not a typical cache,
-as values must be of a reference type that implements the CacheItem interface.
+as values must be of a pointer type that implements the CacheItem interface.
 No deep copy occurs during the set process.

 deep copy won't happen in set process